esa-esdl/esdl-core/doc/cube_usage.rst

     pip install <wheel-file>

 Kudos to Christoph Gohlke for the continuous efforts!
-Then the cablab-core library can be installed from terminal (Linux/Unix/MacOs) or shell (Windows):
+The cablab-core library can be installed from terminal (Linux/Unix/MacOs) or shell (Windows):

 .. code-block:: tcsh